leasabus/aerolab-challenge/readme.md

 -Product
 -Use the interfaces for define the type of dates for the products.
--Create the context , its similir to the context of users -Use the promise to fetch the object of products -Create the component ProductList in this component renders the other two components Filters and Count
+-Create the context , its similar to the context of users -Use the promise to fetch the object of products -Create the component ProductList in this component renders the other two components Filters and Count
 -Using the enums, this tool it allows to declare the possibles filters

+Filters
+-Funcionalidad de dejar en is active cuando clickeamos(filters) -Funcionalidad de los filtros con usememo y swich , case

+Funcionalidades a aplicar:
+Fetching de datos
+Modificaciones de UI
+Cart component al abrir